TinosNitso/VanityTXID-Plugin/README.md

 Linux in VirtualBox is only half the speed it was in Windows' own Hyper-V, which doesn't support macOS.

 Next update will increase message limit from 512B to the true limit of 520B.
 1337 will be unchecked by default, but use dict 'OlZEASGTBP'.
 The TTS checkbox will grey-out the other TTS options.
-Qt script will be simpler.
+Qt script will be simpler, and I've solved the update-crash bug (no need to restart wallet when updating the plugin).

 v1.3.3:
 - PrivKey & Password now mutable bytearrays instead of immutable strings.